cviebrock/eloquent-taggable/README.md

 Model::allTagModels();
 ```

 ## Events

-You can create a listener to handle when a model is Tagged:
+You can create a listener to handle when a model is tagged:

 ```php
 // in your EventServiceProvider